“We will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders” (Psalm 78:4b)

 “It made a difference in lockdown because it gave you something to do and have lots of fun.
 I’m glad that our Leaders tried to keep the Group going even though we couldn’t meet face to face.
 It made the Group feel like (the Leaders) really cared.”
 Olivia, 2020

 Can you stand with us financially as we further explore what it means to continue to open new avenues for Leaders to connect with young people?
-As we move into a time where, for some Groups, in-person gatherings are possible, we will continue to support those young people who may be unable to gather in-person.
+We will continue to support those young people who may still be unable to gather in-person.
 We will continue to work hard to increase the number of Urban Saints Groups, whilst embracing digital youth ministry and our learnings from ministry in the pandemic.
 We also want to provide greater opportunities for young people not yet connected to Urban Saints Groups to be encouraged by stories and experiences of faith, of hope and of love, with Leaders who care.
 Your gift could directly make these experiences possible.

 It is likely that you can look back on your own childhood and teenage years and remember those who so significantly journeyed with you, who supported you and cared for you through all you faced.
 Can you help ensure that this experience is offered to every young person?